Baxter Estates, New York: School district

 The Village of Baxter Estates is located entirely within the boundaries of the Port Washington Union Free School District.
 As such, all children who reside within Baxter Estates and attend public schools go to Port Washington's schools.

 Library district

-Baxter Estates is located within the boundaries of the Port Washington Library District.
+Baxter Estates is located within the boundaries of the Port Washington Library District, which is served by the Port Washington Public Library.

 Additionally, the Port Washington Public Library is located within Baxter Estates.